 HiBob delivers core HR functionality with strength in employee engagement at $5-$10 per employee monthly.

-It adds community feature, helping remote teams stay connected.
+It adds a community feature, helping remote teams stay connected.
 Manager dashboards and mobile access make it practical for distributed teams.

 Best for: Remote companies caring about employee engagement and culture.